 8.2 What other ingredients can I add?

-You can add proteins like sausages or chicken pieces, as well as grains like quinoa for a complete meal.
+You can add sausage or chicken pieces, or grains like quinoa right on the pan.

 8.3 How do I store leftover sheet pan veggies?

-Store leftovers in an airtight container in the refrigerator for up to three days.
-Reheat in the oven for the best texture.
+Put them in an airtight container in the fridge for up to three days.
+Reheat in oven for best results.

 8.4 Can I make sheet pan veggies ahead of time?